ThosRTanner/notepad-pp-linter/README.md

 </variables>
 ```

 The `<command>` section behaves the same as the `<command>` section above, except that it is assumed that the program you are executing doesn't need a stdin.
+The command will be run and the output will be stored in the variable, excluding the trailing newline.

 Variables are defined in the order in which they appears in the XML, so later ones can depend on earlier ones.
 Any of them can depend on the automatically defined variables.